 Sausage gravy is also delicious over fried breakfast potatoes, hash browns, mashed potatoes, grits, and toast.

-Try using ground Italian sausage or ground Chorizo sausage instead of ground pork sausage.
+Try using ground Italian sausage, ground turkey, ground beef, ground chicken, or ground Chorizo sausage instead of ground pork sausage.

 Biscuits from scratch can be stored, well wrapped, at room temperature for several days.
 Freeze for longer storage.
 Biscuits are always best when they’re re-warmed before serving.